JenniferZhan0415/filmTO/README.md

 - As a logged-in user, I want to be able to **comment** on a visited cinemas, film festivals or articles.

-- As a logged-in user, I want to be able to **update or delete my comment** on a visited cinemas, film festivals or articles.
+- As a logged-in user, I want to be able to **delete my comment** on a visited cinemas, film festivals or articles.

 - As a logged-in user, I want to **search** for popular films.